pguse/ics4u-2019-2020/exercises/01-working-with-numbers/README.md

 3. Modify the program so that the user can **input** any three marks.
 4. Output the average with **no decimal places**.
+5. Output all three marks and the average (all with no decimal places) using one Console.WriteLine() method.
+Make sure you include words that describe what the numbers represent.